-The initial search of the Cochrane Library (June 3, issue 5, 2021) identified 1427 Cochrane review records.
+The initial search of the Cochrane Library (Issue 5, 3 June 2021) identified 1427 Cochrane Review records.
 We excluded 1398 records after review of title and abstracts and excluded a further 18 records after full-text assessment (Figure 1).
-Seven reviews were deemed eligible for inclusion (Chaparro 2013, Enthoven 2016, Santos 2015, Saragiotto 2016, Urquhart 2008, van Tulder 2003, van der Gaag 2020).
-Reasons for exclusion included: wrong intervention (4), wrong patient population (3), wrong route of administration (5), wrong study design (3), Cochrane review withdrawn (3) and 1 review was excluded because it had been updated and replaced with two separate reviews, both of which were included in this Overview (Appendix 3).
+Seven reviews were deemed eligible for inclusion (Chaparro 2013; Enthoven 2016; Santos 2015; Saragiotto 2016; Urquhart 2008; Van der Gaag 2020; Van Tulder 2003).
+Reasons for exclusion included: ineligible intervention (four reviews), ineligible patient population (three reviews), ineligible route of administration (five reviews), ineligible study design (three reviews), Cochrane Review withdrawn (three reviews), and one review was excluded because it had been updated and replaced with two separate reviews, both of which were included in this overview (Appendix 3).
 We identified three review protocols as potentially eligible for future updates once published, details of these protocols can be found in Table 1.